hayeah/ruby-bootcamp-mongoid/08-implement-mymongoid-callbacks.md

     should run callbacks when saving a persisted record
 ```

-Exercise: Modify other CRUD methods on your own.
+Bonus: Modify other CRUD methods to run the callbacks (probably tedious).